donmik/buddypress-xprofile-custom-fields-type/readme.txt

 6. Enjoy!

 == Changelog ==

+= 1.5.3 =
+* Changed the hook on bp_custom_profile_edit_fields to bp_custom_profile_edit_fields_pre_visibility because the fields will appear now before visibility settings.
+We check before the new tag exists because it's new to Buddypress 1.7.
+If it does not existe we will use then the other tag.
+* Changed the hook on bp_init to bp_setup_globals.

 = 1.5.2 =
 * Removed default case in switch bxcft_admin_render_new_xprofile_field_type in case other plugins add more fields.